writingteacher/who-working/docs/tutorials/add-a-new-task.md

 layout: page
 ---

-# Tutorial: Add a new task
+# Tutorial: Find a specific shift and update two properties

-In this tutorial, you learn the operations to call to add a new task for a user of the service.
+In this tutorial, you learn how to find a closed shift and update twp propetties with the `PATCH` METHOD.
+Knowing how to update a shift helps store managers save time.
+They can quickly generate new a shift from a previous record and avoid creating a new shift from scratch.

 Expect this tutorial to take about 15 minutes to complete.